+\$837,500 - Super Co-Op, 1905 Nueces Street, (College Houses)

+The funds were used for debt reduction and were applied to 50 "units/beds" for persons with incomes at or below 50% MFI at the Super Co-Op

-- \$837,500 Super Co-Op, 1905 Nueces Street, (College Houses) - \$628,089 Ruth R. Schulze Co-Op, , 915 W. 22nd Street, (University ICC) - \$31,945 University Neighborhood Overlay density bonus policy analysis conducted by Economic & Planning Services in 2011 - Remaining UNO Trust Fund balance = \$825,806.75
+\$628,089 - Ruth R. Schulze Co-Op, , 915 W. 22nd Street, (University ICC) award of UNO funds was approved on April 17, 2014 for \$628,089 for the University Inter-Cooperative Council's "Ruth R. Schulze Co-Op" - loan has not closed

+\$31,945 University Neighborhood Overlay density bonus policy analysis conducted by Economic & Planning Services in 2011

-Density Bonus Programs with No Fee-in-lieu Option
+Remaining UNO Trust Fund balance = \$825,806.75

 The Downtown Density Bonus has a fee of \$0 for non-residential development which essentially translates to no affordability requirement on non-residential developments that participate in that density bonus program.
-Thus far 4 developments have accessed the density bonus program, and of those 4 developments 3 include a residential use and are therefore subject to the affordable housing community benefit requirement.
+Thus far 4 developments have accessed the density bonus program, and of those 4 developments, 3 of these developments include a residential use and are therefore subject to the affordable housing community benefit requirement.

 Additionally there is a provision in the Vertical Mixed Use development code that speaks to a fee for non-residential developments.
 However, the fee amount and dedication were never established.
-This means that similarly to the Downtown Density Bonus program there is no affordability requirement tied to non-residential developments that participate in the Vertical Mixed use Density Bonus program.
+This means that similarly to the Downtown Density Bonus program there is no affordability requirement tied to non-residential developments that participate in the Vertical Mixed Use Density Bonus program.
 The fee amount must be set by City Council action.

-Chapter 25-2-172, Section 4.3.3 (F)(1)(c)

-Fee for Upper-Level Nonresidential Space.
-The developers of VMU buildings that contain nonresidential uses above the ground-floor shall pay a fee as set by the City Council for all climate-controlled nonresidential space above the ground floor.
+Chapter 25-2-172, Section 4.3.3 (F)(1)(c) Fee for Upper-Level Nonresidential Space.
+The developers of VMU buildings that contain nonresidential uses above the ground-floor-shall pay a fee as set by the City Council for all climate-controlled nonresidential space above the ground floor.
 At the same time that it sets the amount of the fee, the City Council shall also identify a means by which fees paid pursuant to this section shall be reserved only for expenditure within the area of the City from which they were collected.